-At December 31, 2010, the outstanding note balance under CDO I, CDO II and CDO III was \$226.8 million, \$302.0 million and \$542.1 million, respectively.
+At December 31, 2011, the outstanding note balance under CDO I, CDO II and CDO III was \$166.5 million, \$292.1 million and \$544.0 million, respectively.

-The continued turmoil in the structured finance markets has negatively impacted the credit markets generally, and, as a result, investor demand for commercial real estate collateralized debt obligations has been substantially curtailed.
+The economic difficulties over the last several years in the structured finance markets has negatively impacted the credit markets generally, and, as a result, investor demand for commercial real estate collateralized debt obligations has been substantially curtailed.
 In recent years, we have relied to a substantial extent on CDO financings to obtain match funded financing for our investments.
-Until the market for commercial real estate CDOs recovers, we may be unable to utilize CDOs to finance our future investments and we may need to utilize less favorable sources of financing or our working capital to finance our investments on a long-term basis.
-There can be no assurance as to when demand for commercial real estate CDOs will return, the terms of such securities investors will demand or whether we will be able to issue CDOs to finance our investments on terms beneficial to us.
+Until the market for commercial real estate CDOs recovers, we may be unable to utilize CDOs to finance our future investments and we may need to utilize less favorable sources of financing to finance our investments on a long-term basis.
+There can be no assurance as to when demand for commercial real estate CDOs will return or the terms of such securities investors will demand or whether we will be able to issue CDOs to finance our investments on terms beneficial to us.